 Instructions

-- Cover and cook on low for 4 hours or until chicken is cooked through and potatoes are tender (this could take up to 6 hours depending on the temperature of your slow cooker — cutting them smaller will speed up cooking time).
+- Cover and cook on low for 6 to 7 hours, or until the potatoes are tender.
+(This could take longer, depending on the temperature of your slow cooker.
+If you want to reduce the cooking time, cut the potatoes smaller.)

-- Serve immediately with crusty bread for dipping (the best way!).
+- Serve immediately.
+I recommend crusty bread for dipping—the best way!

 Notes